PGgamer2/sethc-backdoor-hider/README.md

 At that point lot of people started replacing it (via another OS stored in their external hard-drive/USB) with cmd.exe to run any command with admin permissions without knowing any password.

 # This program I made allows you to hide this backdoor by faking the Sticky Keys original message box.
-In fact, if you **Right Click with you mouse on the title bar** you'll see an expanded context menu where you can open
+In fact, if you **right click with your mouse on the title bar** you'll see an expanded context menu where you can open
 * The Command Prompt
 * PowerShell
 * Explorer